robotix/2020.robotix.in/FAQ/polesapart.md

 **Q: If two teams end on a tie what will happen?**

 There will be a tie breaker round in such a case.
+The final decision will however be taken by Team Robotix and will be final and binding.